 What is Sumo Deadlift?

-The sumo deadlift is a strength training exercise that works nearly every major muscle group in your body including buttocks, hamstrings, thighs and lower back.
+The sumo deadlift is a compound exercise that works for nearly every major muscle group in your body including buttocks, hamstrings, thighs and lower back.

 Because of its wide stance, this deadlift is also known as Wide Stance Deadlift.